 When to Visit

-Summer offers the best chance for good weather, but all seasons are attractive.
+Summer offers the best time to visit Denver for a chance for good weather, but all seasons are attractive.
 Skiers use Denver as a starting point for traveling to some of the best slopes in the Western Hemisphere.
 Spring can be tricky because snow in April or May is not uncommon at 5,280 feet above sea level.
 Weather conditions at all times of year change very quickly, which is actually one of Denver's more interesting features.

 Denver International Airport